helicohedron/mini-dictionary/README.md

 # Getting started

-This project was created with `create-simple-express`
+This project was created with `create-simple-express`.

+## Description
+A mini-dictionary API of common cybersecurity terms.

 ## Installation